Student guidelines

 - Students must be returning to full-time undergraduate studies at Ontario Tech in the upcoming fall semester.

-- Students enrolled in more than two courses from May to August are not eligible to participate in the Summer UW program.
+- Students enrolled in more than one course from May to August are not eligible to participate in the summer UW program.

 -